 Year 5’s Viking Day!

-Following on from the Viking workshop, Year 5 are now very keen to delve deeper into this fascinating period of British history.
+Following on from our Viking Day, Year 5 are now very keen to delve even deeper into this fascinating period of British history.

 5B all made Viking shields.
 They also learned a game played by Viking boys to prepare them for being great warriors.
 The game was called sword pulling and was great fun.